|

 clarified his method and recorded its results and advances.

-New generations of practitioners of the Bates Method relied on
+New generations of practitioners of the Bates Method relied

-lost essential elements of his approach.
+that had lost essential elements of his approach.

 Dr.